kenlasko/nixos-wsl/README.md

       - *primary
 ```

-4. Edit [.sops.yaml](.sops.yaml) and replace the primary key with the public key from the new `keys.txt`
-5. Make a temporary `config` directory
+4. Make a temporary `config` directory
 ```
 mkdir config
 ```
-6. Run the following command to open a nix shell with `sops` in it.
+5. Run the following command to open a nix shell with `sops` in it.

 ```
 export NIX_CONFIG="experimental-features = nix-command flakes"
 nix shell nixpkgs#sops
 ```

-7. Create a default `secrets.yaml` by running the below command.
+6. Create a default `secrets.yaml` by running the below command.
 SOPS will create a default `secrets.yaml` with some sample content.
 Remove the sample content, add all desired secrets and save.
 SOPS will encrypt the contents automatically using the `keys.txt` created earlier.
 ```
 sops --config .sops.yaml config/secrets.yaml
 ```
-8. Verify that `secrets.yaml` is encrypted by running the below command:
+7. Verify that `secrets.yaml` is encrypted by running the below command:
 ```
 cat config/secrets.yaml
 ```
-9. Save all modified content:
+8. Save all modified content:
 - `~/.config/sops/age/keys.txt` - save somewhere secure and NOT in the Git repo.
 If you lose this, you will not be able to decrypt files encrypted with SOPS.
 - `~/.sops.yaml` - this will replace the `.sops.yaml` at the root of the repo
 - `config/secrets.yaml` - this will replace the `config/secrets.yaml` in the repo